tock/tock/Compilation.md

 $ make
 ```

-## Life of a compilation
+## Life of a Tock compilation

-When cargo begins executing in the platform crate, it first resolves all
+When cargo begins compiling the platform crate, it first resolves all
-dependencies recursively, choosing package versions that satisfy the
+dependencies recursively.
+It choosing package versions that satisfy the
 requirements across the dependency graph.
 Dependencies are defined in each
-crate's `Cargo.toml` file and refer to paths in the local file-system, a remote
+crate's `Cargo.toml` file and refer to paths in the local file-system, a
-git repository or a package published on [crates.io](http://crates.io).
+remote git repository or a package published on [crates.io](http://crates.io).

-Cargo then compiles each crate in turn as dependencies are satisfied.
-Each crate
+Second, Cargo compiles each crate in turn as dependencies are satisfied.
+Each
-is compiled as an `rlib` (an `ar` archive containing object files) and combined
+crate is compiled as an `rlib` (an `ar` archive containing object files)
-into an executable ELF file by the compilation of the platform crate.
+and combined into an executable ELF file by the compilation of the platform
+crate.

 You can see each command executed by `cargo` by passing the `--verbose`
 argument.